-Students with special mitigating circumstances contributing to their suspension may be able to appeal for reinstatement provided they can properly document their circumstance and that they do not have more than two consecutive quarters of non-satisfactory academic progress.
+Students with special mitigating circumstances contributing to being denied may be able to appeal for reinstatement provided they can properly document their circumstance and that they do not have more than two consecutive quarters of non-satisfactory academic progress.
 Appeals are reviewed by the Financial Aid committee quarterly and students are notified of the results by mail.
 Students may only receive a reinstatement ONCE in their career at NWIC and it may only be applied to one quarter.
 If successful completion of a probationary quarter would not result in the student returning to good standing, the appeal will not be granted.
-Appeals are available from the Financial Aid office.
+A student may earn reinstatement by successfully completing 6 or more credits with their own funding.
+It may take more than 6 credits to successfully meet satisfactory academic progress.
+The student should consult an advisor.